RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/0215_Choices.md

 a unique type.

 Please note that classic Rexx implementations would probably be forced to implement polymorphism, since they don't have classes.

+### Unicode-first/byte string first

+A decision has to be taken about the meaning of an unpostfixed string.

+The language will be _Unicode-first_ if such an unpostfixed string is automatically supposed to be an Unicode string.

+The language will be _byte-string-first_ is such an unpostfixed string is automatically supposed to be a byte string (like in current Rexxes).

+An implementation can offer a choice of the two variants, for example by using an OPTIONS instruction or directive.